timehop/sticky-headers-recyclerview/README.md

 mRecyclerView.addItemDecoration(new StickyRecyclerHeadersDecoration(mAdapter));
 ```

-Finally, `StickyRecyclerHeadersTouchListener` allows you to listen for clicks on header views.
+`StickyRecyclerHeadersTouchListener` allows you to listen for clicks on header views.
 Simply create an instance of `StickyRecyclerHeadersTouchListener`, set the `OnHeaderClickListener`,
 and add the `StickyRecyclerHeadersTouchListener` as a touch listener to your `RecyclerView`.